There is a concept in chemistry known as activation energy.

 It can be really easy to get motivated and hyped up about a big goal that you want to achieve.
 This big goal leads you to think that you need to revitalize and change your life with a new set of ambitious habits.
 In short, you get stuck dreaming about life-changing outcomes rather than making lifestyle improvements.

 The problem is that big goals often require big activation energies.
 In the beginning, you might be able to find the energy to get started each day because you're motivated and excited about your new goal, but pretty soon (often within a few weeks) that motivation starts to fade and suddenly you’re lacking the energy you need to activate your habit each day.

 This is lesson one: Smaller habits require smaller activation energies and that makes them more sustainable.
 The bigger the activation energy is for your habit, the more difficult it will be to remain consistent over the long-run.
 When you require a lot of energy to get started there are bound to be days when starting never happens.

 Everyone is on the lookout for tactics and hacks that can make success easier.
 Chemists are no different.
 When it comes to dealing with chemical reactions, the one trick chemists have up their sleeves is to use what is known as a catalyst.

 A catalyst is a substance that speeds up a chemical reaction.
 Basically, a catalyst lowers the activation energy and makes it easier for a reaction to occur.
 The catalyst is not consumed by the reaction itself.
 It’s just there to make the reaction happen faster.

 Here’s a visual example:

 When it comes to building better habits, you also have a catalyst that you can use:

-The most powerful catalyst for building new habits is environment design (what some researchers call choice architecture).
+The most powerful catalyst for building better habits is environment design (what some researchers call choice architecture).
 The idea is simple: the environments where we live and work influence our behaviors, so how can we structure those environments to make good habits more likely and bad habits more difficult?